 - Fresh basil leaves, for garnish

-- Grated Parmesan cheese (optional, but recommended for extra umami)
+- Grated Parmesan cheese (optional for extra umami)

 Instructions

-- Roast the tomatoes: Preheat your oven to 425°F (220°C).
-Spread the diced tomatoes on a baking sheet and drizzle with 1 tablespoon olive oil.
-Roast for 15 minutes until they begin to caramelize, which intensifies their natural glutamates.
+- Roast the tomatoes: Preheat oven to 425°F (220°C).
+Toss diced tomatoes with 1 tablespoon olive oil on a sheet and roast 12–15 minutes until edges caramelize.

-- Sauté aromatics: While tomatoes roast, heat the remaining olive oil in a large skillet over medium heat.
-Add chopped onion and garlic, sautéing until soft and translucent, about 5 minutes.
-This step develops a savory base rich in flavor.
+- Sauté aromatics: Heat remaining olive oil in a large skillet over medium.
+Cook onion and garlic until soft and translucent, about 4–6 minutes, forming a savory backbone.

-- Enhance umami: Stir in the tomato paste and soy sauce, coating the mushrooms and onions evenly.
-These ingredients boost umami depth without overpowering the natural flavors.
+- Enhance umami: Stir in tomato paste and soy sauce, coating the vegetables.
+The paste-add and soy provide concentrated glutamates and seasoning that deepen the sauce.

 Tips for Success